Last Updated on January 10, 2023

 It’s different from their other options in that it’s relatively petite.
 It’s one of the most petite options on the market and is designed specifically for teenagers or first-time period cup wearers.

-It collapses into a small traveling case, and it has a loop on the end which is designed for easy removal.
+It collapses into a small traveling case and has a loop on the end which is designed for easy removal.

 lily: